lioraft/IR_SearchEngine/README.md

     - Implementing various search algorithms such as TF-IDF, BM25, and cosine similarity.
     - Combining search results from title and text indices, weighting them appropriately.
     - Adding page rank scores to the search results for relevance ranking.
-    - Resetting dictionaries after each search operation.
+    - Resetting temporary dictionaries of results after each search operation.

     **Dependencies**